KannonZenetism/zenetism-field-physics/zenetism/MP02_Ch4.md

 Even as integration deteriorates.

 In Zenetist ethics,
-Right action is not defined by commandment.
+Coherent action is not defined by commandment.
 It is defined by consequence.

 • Every act either binds or severs